secretstartups/DevOps-Checklist/README.md

     - [ ] Codebases all have documentation both in a README and inline code
     - [ ] Getting access to various systems, codebases, portals, etc to do their job is not a complex task.
 Ideally all delegated and granted access through OAuth / LDAP.
     - [ ] Diagramming / Flowcharting / ERD / Wireframes
+    - [ ] In-Cluster Development
+    - [ ] Developer Velocity Tools (BackStage, or similar)
 - [ ] New service creation is simple due to…
     - [ ] Defined company-wide standards for code (language-specific)
     - [ ] Defined company-wide standards for automation (language-specific)
     - [ ] Defined company-wide standards for service deployment
     - [ ] Minimal or zero requirement for new dependent services to be created by some dedicated (eg: DevOps) team.
 Developers should be allowed and encouraged to submit a MR for the IaC repo to add whatever is necessary (eg: add a new MySQL (RDS) server).
 And/or this task should be dead-simple and take seconds/minutes to accomplish by a DevOps personnel
+    - [ ] Standards are packaged, SCM-managed, and made available for consumption downstream
 - [ ] Services are built for reliability, maintainability and scalability from day-one
     - [ ] All software is built for high-availability (multiple concurrent servers/containers with autoscaling, fault-tolerance, failover, etc)
     - [ ] Requests which need processing time can and should be delegated to a background worker and/or task engine technology